JasonYangShadow/lpmx/README.md

 3. **Fake union file system(Fake Unionfs)**, LPMX implements its own simple rootless union file system, creating a union mount for different layers containing directories and files from differnt locations and forming a single coherent file system.
 Unlike existing implementations, i.e, fuse, overlay and etc, Fake Unionfs does not need pre-installation and modification on host OS.
 4. **Composability**, traditonal container systems do not provide efficient communication channels for applications running on host and containers.
 For example, 'app A' running inside container could not directly make a call to 'app B' running on host OS.
 However, LPMX is designed to provide this feature, which makes communication among applications running in different runtime environments become possible.
 5. **Dynamic management of environmental variables**, LPMX allows end-users to set environment variables dynamically without stopping containers, all settings come into effect immediately.
+6. **Designed for restricted runtime environment**, LPMX is designed for running containers in restricted runtime environments, such as root privilege is not approved or complete offline usage.
+LPMX supports complete offline initialinzation and deployment, which is especially suitable for scientific computing infrastructure.

 # Quick run
 1. check out [release page](https://github.com/JasonYangShadow/lpmx/releases)